zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 [Read more](https://github.com/d3/d3/blob/master/CHANGES.md) about changes in D3.js library.

-## Babel 7.*
+## Babel

-Starting from version 3.0.9 the tools use babel to compile new modern JS code into old ES5 to support wide range browsers.
+Starting from version 3.0.9 the tools use babel to compile new modern JS code into old ES5 to support wide range of browsers.

 This option is enabled by default, but you need to manually import the [`@babel/polyfill`](https://babeljs.io/docs/en/babel-polyfill) package.